Jagatram Niwas is a family-run guesthouse situated in the small, rural village of Heini, in the foothills of the Himalayan

 To reach Jagatram Niwas from Mcleodganj, you can take the 15-minute taxi ride up the tarmac road

-to Dharamkot and along the rough jeep road to Heini, followed by a five to ten-minute walk through
+to Dharamkot and along the narrow concrete/jeep road to Heini, followed by a ten-minute walk through

 the village and its fields.

-To get back down, you can make the 15-minute walk to Bhagsunag, down steep concrete steps, followed by
+To get back down, you can make the 25-minute walk down to Bhagsunag, followed by a five-minute taxi or

-a five-minute autorickshaw ride.
-You can return to the guest house via the same route, but it is steep.
+autorickshaw ride.
+You can return to the guesthouse via the same route, but it is steep.

 It is also possible to drive a 4x4 vehicle directly up the very steep jeep road from Bhagsunag to Jagatram Niwas.